ryan-g2/exitequity/README.md

 See the **Running tests with tags** section for the test types available.

+All commands need to be run inside a terminal instance.

 ## Setup

+- Clone the project locally to an empty folder
+- Open a terminal instance to that folder
 - `npm install`
 - `npx cypress open`